Alexander-Hung/alexander-hung.github.io/projects/bank-database-application.md

 **Update:**

 Here is a update for the project, I successed made the application with C++.
 In addition, database will write the record into a binary file which can pervide more security of the file.
+Make some improve(debugmode) from project1, kind rework deleteRecord because the code in project1 looks very mess but the work time for it was taking over time because the way how this function that I want to work.
+Over all for project2 is making me work harder than project1 and it should work fine.

 Source code: <a href="https://github.com/Alexander-Hung/alexander-hung.github.io/tree/main/projects/bank-database-application/code.cpp">/projects/bank-database-application/code.cpp</a>

+**Summay:**
+The program is doing perfect job for the requirements.
+There may have some test I didn'it include in the testplan, but I think the program will run fine even the program pass in testplan.
+But I think the program/project it self is not perfect (in real work field), because there are many different examples for add and delete.
+Because there is some limitation to do this project and is wrote by C and C++ which I have not decise what to do need with all the code I did.